The Puberty Timeline

 - Even if you started getting taller before others in your class, you may not be the tallest when it’s time to graduate high school.

-- Many girls finish puberty when they are in their late teens.
+- Many AFAB folks finish puberty when they are in their late teens.

-- Many boys will finish puberty in their early twenties.
+- Many AMAB folks will finish puberty in their early twenties.

-- The first thing that happens to most girls is that they begin to develop breasts.
-At some point after they will get their first period.
+- The first thing that happens to most AFAB people is that you begin to develop breasts.
+At some point after you will get your first period.
 For more on breast development check out Breasts 101.
-For more on periods check out Period basics.
+For more on periods check out Period Basics.

-- The first thing boys may notice is that they have their first ejaculation, often while sleeping or masturbating.
-For more on ejaculation and wet dreams, check out Ejaculation and wet dreams
+- The first thing AMAB people may notice is that you have your first ejaculation, often while sleeping or masturbating.
+For more on ejaculation and wet dreams, check out Ejaculation and Wet Dreams

-- Boy’s voices will also begin to crack and get lower.
-For more information on voice changes check out Male puberty 101
+- Your voice will also begin to crack and get lower.
+For more information on voice changes check out Puberty for Male Assigned People.